Cyclosporine (Neoral®, Sandimmune®, Restasis®, Gengraf®)

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotavirus, and yellow fever vaccines.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 Where do I get this medication?

-The oral form of cyclosporine is typically available through retail/mail order pharmacy.
-Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
+The oral form of cyclosporine is typically available through retail/mail-order pharmacies.
+Your oncology team will work with your prescription drug plan to identify an in-network retail/mail-order pharmacy for medication distribution.